-Thursday my levels started to come down.
+Thursday my blood sugar levels started to come down.

 Friday I went to the hospital to see an internist.
-To get an official diagnosis on the type of diabetes I’m being referred to an endocrinologist in a nearby city.
+To get an official diagnosis on the type of diabetes I'm being referred to an endocrinologist in a nearby city.
 The internist said it looks more like type 1 than type 2.
-For now I’m informally referring to it as type 1.5 or cryptic type 1.

 Today I feel so much better.